-That brings to mind if you suffer from your dogs flatulence (he's not too comfy about it either) he's either short on enzymes, probiotics or both.
+That brings to mind if you suffer from your dogs flatulence (he's not too comfy about it either) he's either short on enzymes, good gut bacteria or both.

 There are lots of enzymes in food itself that help dog digestion.
-The problem is cooking KILLS enzymes!
+The problem?
+I repeat, cooking KILLS enzymes.
 The more dog food is cooked, the less there are.
-We can safely assume then that highly processed commercial dog food does not contain any.
+We can safely assume then that highly processed commercial dog food does not contain any at all.